cryptoKevinL/NFTLands/README.md

-# Gated Content Access With NFTs and Pinata Submarining
+# NFT Worlds Land Parceling, and Content Access With Exclusive Ownership Content

-This is the repository for the code that goes along with this tutorial:

-LINK HERE

-Before you begin, clone this repo then run `npm install`.
+To run, clone this repo then run `npm install`.

-To run the client (next.js) app, `cd pfp-client` then run `npm install` and `npm run dev`.
+To run the client (next.js) app, `cd nft_lands_client` then run `npm install` and `npm run dev`.

-Keep in mind that all variables from the tutorial are undefined.
-So please follow along in the tutorial and add them in in the right places.
+Keep in mind that a .env file is needed with API private keys, we use Alchemy here.
+API Keys for the Professional Pinata Plan which includes Submarine functionality is required to run the server.